Emotional Intelligence

 Greater Good: Visual EI Quiz

-This science-backed, visual quiz helps you evaluate empathy and perception accuracy through real emotional expression recognition.
+From the Greater Good Science Center at Berkeley University, this science-backed visual quiz assesses empathy and emotional perception accuracy through real expression recognition.

 Clearer Thinking: Defining Emotions

-- Be specific: name a situation, behaviour, or pattern you have noticed.
+- Be specific.
+Name a situation, behaviour, or pattern you have noticed rather than a general statement.

-- Link each reflection to an outcome (impact on you, others, or results).
+- Link each reflection to an outcome, the impact on you, others, or the results of your team.

 - Finish with one practical action you will trial over the next month.